 The Balzac Power Station is capable of producing up to 120 megawatts.

 The Balzac Power Station is a natural gas-fired combined cycle, power generation facility capable of producing up to 120 megawatts (MW) – approximately enough to power 100,000 residential homes.
-The station was commissioned in 2001 and is a 50/50 joint venture between Nexen and Enmax Energy Corporation.
-It is operated and maintained by Nexen, 24 hours a day, seven days a week.
+The station was commissioned in 2001 and is a 50/50 joint venture between Nexen Energy ULC and Enmax Energy Corporation.
+It is operated and maintained by Nexen, 24 hours a day, 7 days a week.

-The Balzac Power Station was constructed on the existing Balzac gas plant site to maximize the availability of feedstock for the gas turbines.
-Since the closure of the Balzac gas plant, the power station obtains gas feedstock from a third-party pipeline, which runs adjacent to the station.
+The Balzac Power Station was constructed on the existing Balzac Gas Plant site to maximize the availability of feedstock for the gas turbines.
+Since the closure of the Balzac Gas Plant, the Balzac Power Station obtains gas feedstock from a third-party pipeline, which runs adjacent to the station.

 The station consists of two combustion turbines/generators (47.5MWs each) and one condensing steam turbine/generator (25MW).
 Waste heat from the two combustion turbines is converted to steam in the combined cycle operation.